octo-technology/OpenTezos/docs/contribute/opentezos.md

 ![](../../static/img/contribute/pr-done.png)
 <small className="figure">FIGURE 5: Create a pull request.</small>

-Note that this tutorial only shows you the _graphic_ way to proceed with a pull request using the Github interface.
+Note that this tutorial only shows you the _graphic_ way to proceed with a pull request using the Gitlab interface.
 If you are proficient with Git, you can instead go through all these steps using the CLI.

 ## Rules
 We have a few basic rules for contributors, which are designed for quality control: